Produce

-Produce is a generalized term for many farm-produced crops, including fruits and vegetables (grains, oats, etc. are also sometimes considered produce).
-More specifically, the term produce often implies that the products are fresh and generally in the same state as where and when they were harvested.
+In American English, produce generally refers to fresh fruits and vegetables intended to be eaten by humans, although other food products such as dairy products or nuts are sometimes included.

 In supermarkets, the term is also used to refer to the section of the store where fruit and vegetables are kept.
 Produce is the main product sold by greengrocers (UK, Australia) and farmers' markets.
 The term is widely and commonly used in the U.S. and Canada, but is not typically used outside the agricultural sector in other English-speaking countries.

+Packaging

+Produce may be packaged for transport or sale.

-In parts of the world, including the U.S., produce is marked with small stickers bearing price look-up codes.
+In parts of the world, including the U.S. and Europe, loose pieces of produce, such as apples, may be individually marked with small stickers bearing price look-up codes.
 These four- or five-digit codes are a standardized system intended to aid checkout and inventory control at places where produce is sold.

-Storage

-Vegetables are optimally stored between 0° and 4.4° Celsius (32° and 40 °F) to reduce respiration.
-Generally, vegetables should be stored at a high humidity (80 and 95 percent relative humidity), but cucurbits (squash family) and onions prefer dry and can mold when moisture is high.